acrolinx/acrolinx-coding-guidance/topics/scheduling.md

 Design your Acrolinx Integration to run smoothly both in the cloud and on premise.
 Cloud environments can usually handle high loads and Acrolinx Support can allocate additional resources if needed.
-On-premise setups often use physical hardware that admins can’t scale easily.
+On-premise setups often use physical hardware that admins can’t easily scale.

 By default, batch checking integrations should submit one check after the other.
 Set a [Check Type](check-types.md) with a priority below high.